Current Residents

 Practising jiu jitsu helps me stay healthy and relaxed.
 I also enjoy cooking, reading, playing video games, riding my bike, going to the beach, and striving to be a good husband.

-Brianna Diaz, MD
+Brianna L. Diaz, MD

-Medical Education
+Medical School

 Washington State University Elson S. Floyd College of Medicine